-A two-way quarantine-free flights (also known as green flights) between New Zealand and Australia started on 19 April 2021.
-You'll need to complete a travel declaration a few days before travelling and routine pre-departure and on arrival screening will apply.
+Two-way quarantine-free flights (also known as green flights) between New Zealand and Australia are currently on hold for some states.
+You'll need to complete a negative pre-departure test, and complete a travel declaration a few days before travelling.
+Routine pre-departure and on arrival screening will apply as well.

 Travel within New Zealand is easy.
 You can travel between areas freely, provided that they are at the same alert level.
 All of New Zealand is currently at Alert Level 1 (the lowest level).
 Find out more about the country’s alert levels.